Things to Consider When Planning an Outdoor Wedding

 With just about any outdoor location (except maybe for some parks), you’re going to need to rent Porta-Potties.
 So, factor that into your planning, too.
 And because you can never know what sort of weather you’ll have the day of your event, you need to rent a tent.
 Don’t assume a June wedding will be nothing but blue skies and sunshine.
 There’s no way to tell 6 months ahead of your wedding what the weather will be like.
 So, we repeat: You need to rent a tent.

 What Kind Of Tent Should You Rent for an Outdoor Wedding Reception?

 One from us, of course!
-Seriously, if you’re planning an outdoor reception anywhere in the Milwaukee, Madison or Fox Cities area, we’d love to help you out.
+Seriously, if you’re planning an outdoor reception anywhere in the Milwaukee, Madison or Brookfield areas, we’d love to help you out.
 A good place to start, though, would be our Wedding Tent Rental Packages.
 These packages are sized by the number of guests and include enough tables and chairs for everyone.

 There are three types of tents used for outdoor events: pole tents, frame tents and free-standing tents.
 Here’s a quick overview of each type:

 Pole tents are so named for the long poles in the center of them that support the canopy overhead.
 They’re also known as tension style tents, because the canopy is tensioned over the support poles.
 The photo above shows a pole tent set up in a scenic setting.
 In the photo to the left, you can see the soaring ceiling inside the tent.
 This makes it the perfect canvas for colored uplights.